by Patti Ward, M.Ed.

-On May 21st we will be offering our first Mindfulness Family Day, we hope you will be able to attend.
-It is open to anyone who has attended any of our children and teen classes or to anyone new to mindfulness and would just like to check it out.
-Parents, guardians, grandparents, aunts, uncles, siblings all are welcome.
+On May 21st, we will be offering our first Mindfulness Family Day.
+We hope you will be able to attend.
+It is open to anyone who has attended any of our children and teen classes, or to anyone new to mindfulness who would just like to check it out.
+Parents, guardians, grandparents, aunts, uncles, siblings—all are welcome.

 Sometimes, teaching mindfulness to children and teens is more about “planting seeds” than reaping a harvest.
 Some of the students come to class and just soak up all the different ways they can be mindful.
 They practice mindful walking on the way to a difficult Algebra test, feeling their feet, breathing in and out, just noticing.
 Some students share how they use a mini version of the body scan to help them fall asleep at night (me too!).

 I had one student share how they sent heartfulness to people on the plane on her way to her family spring break destination.
 One young man shared that he used mindful breathing in the detention room at school.
 Learning to “feel their feet,” take deep breaths before responding to their irritating sibling…creating space to make a different choice, a different response.
 Perhaps, avoiding a confrontation or altercation.
 Learning to stop and listen to the birds outside, the wind in the trees, the noisy neighbors next door—not judging, just noticing—oh, so many ways to practice.

 It would be easy to fall into the trap of wondering if your class made a difference in their lives.
 We all hope to do some good in this world.
 But part of the process is really just to notice that often times, it is just about planting a seed and not seeing any present-day changes.